Moderner 55 qm Schärenkreuzer von Hakan Södergren Modern 55 square metre Skerrycruiser by Håkan Södergren sailing upwind in smooth water

 The 55 sqm class is not well known in German-speaking countries and also internationally.
 The smaller examples, the 15s, 22s, 30s and 40s classes became a lot more successful.
 One exception is the 55 sqm Sonja from 1920, which is a full two metres wide at 15 metres length and is eagerly sailed in classic regattas on the German Baltic coast.

-Per Thelander’s commendable book Alla våra Skärgårdskryssare (All Our Square Metre boats) from 1991 documents around 50 boats of the 55 class in Sweden and Finland, most of which were built in the 1910s and 1920s.
+Per Thelander’s valuable source, the book Alla våra Skärgårdskryssare (All Our Square Metre boats) from 1991 documents around 50 boats of the 55 class in Sweden and Finland, most of which were built in the 1910s and 1920s.
 The last classic 55-sqm type was built in 1934 as La Liberté according to plans by Erik Salander.
 With a length of 16.30 m and a beam of 2.53 m according to the sqm rule of 1925, it is an exceptionally beautiful example.

 GRP sandwich with Divinycell foam